 (d) Rights of Ecosystems and Natural Communities.
 Ecosystems and natural communities within the City of Asheville possess the right to naturally exist, flourish, regenerate, evolve, and be restored, which includes the right to be free from all activities that threaten these rights, including the extraction, processing, production, transportation, investment in or contracting for energy produced with fossil or nuclear fuels.

 (e) Right to a Sustainable Energy Future.
 All residents of the City of Asheville possess the right to a sustainable energy future, which includes, but is not limited to, the production, distribution, and use of energy from renewable and sustainable fuel sources, the control of production, distribution, and pricing of sustainable energy, the right to establish local sustainable energy policies to further secure this right, and the right to be free from energy extraction, production, distribution, and use, that may adversely impact the rights of human or natural communities.
-This right shall also include the establishment of a Sustainable Energy Policy by the City of Asheville to reach 100% use of renewable energy by 2050, and 50% by 2030.
+This right shall also include the establishment of a Sustainable Energy Policy by the City of Asheville to reach 100% use of renewable energy by 2030.

 (f) Right to Protection from Governmental and Corporate Interference.
 All residents of the City of Asheville and the City of Asheville possess the right to enforce this law free of interference from corporations, other business entities, and governments.
 That right includes the right of residents to be free from ceiling preemption, because this law expands rights-protections for people and nature above those provided by less-protective state, federal, or international law.